 To reach the prime tiger spotting region of India- Bandhavgarh and Kanha National Parks in Madhya Pradesh state- requires significant travel by plane, train and road.
 The effort is worth it however as these two parks offer virtually guaranteed tiger sightings.
 Visits to these parks include jeep safaris and elephant rides as alternate ways to explore the environment.

 Aside from tiger, these parks are also home to nilgai, wild boar, jackal, gaur, sambar deer and porcupine.
 The birdlife is also varied with larger birds such as vultures being present.

-Camel Trekking For visitors to Rajasthan the most authentic way to see the desert landscapes of this vast state is from the back of a camel.
+Camel Trekking for visitors to Rajasthan is the most authentic way to see the desert landscapes of this vast state is from the back of a camel.
 From a short trek of a few hours to multi day epics with nights under the stars, a camel trek will be a highlight for many visitors to the north.
 The treks can be arranged from Jaisalmer and Pushkar.

 Keoladeo Ghana National Park- Keoladeo Ghana National Park near Bharatpur (65km from Agra) is home to the greatest diversity of bird species in Asia and a major stopping point for migratory birds from northern Asia during the winter months of October to February.
 Here you can see a variety of herons, storks, cranes, ibis, and countless wading birds.
 Being only a few kilometres from the town, it is easy to make more than one visit to the park during your stay.